 The EPA strengthened the ozone standards on March 12, 2008, to increase protection of public health and the environment.
 Breathing air containing high levels of ozone, a key ingredient in smog, can reduce lung function, trigger respiratory symptoms, and worsen asthma or other respiratory conditions.
 Ozone exposure also can contribute to premature death, especially in people with heart and lung disease.
-The exposure also can contribute to premature death, especially in people with heart and lung disease.
 The new standards, which also protect against damage to sensitive vegetation and forested ecosystems, are a key part of the EPA's commitment to a clean, healthy environment.
 As we have done for more than 40 years, the EPA will work with you to improve air quality and continue to protect the health of our citizens.